odoo/documentation/content/applications/finance/payment_providers/razorpay.rst

 #.
 Configure the rest of the options to your liking.

 .. important::
-  - If you configure Odoo to capture amounts manually, make sure to set the :guilabel:`Manual Capture` to :guilabel:`manual` on Razorpay.
-Otherwise, the transaction would be blocked in the authorized state in Odoo.
-To do so, go to your Razorpay Dashboard and then to :menuselection:`Settings --> Configuration`.
+  If you configure Odoo to capture amounts manually:

+  - Be aware that the **manual voiding** of a transaction is not supported by Razorpay.
-  - After **five days**, if the transaction hasn't been captured yet, the customer has the right to **revoke** it.
+  - After **five days**, if the transaction hasn't been captured yet, it'll automatically be **voided**.

 .. seealso::
    - :doc:`../payment_providers`